piotrbajdek/BasketballProphet_AI/README.md

 Q: Being so, why do you develop it?

-A: It serves as a testing ground for a scientific project.
+A: It serves as a testing ground for a scientific project in computational biology.

 ## USAGE